lhbikos/ReC_MultivModel/docs/10_SEM_StructMod.md

 Here is how I wrote up the results:

->Analyzing our proposed mediation model followed the two-step procedure of first evaluating a measurement model with acceptable fit to the data and then proceeding to test the structural model.
-Each latent variable was represented by each of the items on its subscale.
+>Analyzing our proposed multiple mediator model followed the two-step procedure of first evaluating a measurement model with acceptable fit to the data and then proceeding to test the structural model.
+Given that different researchers recommend somewhat differing thresholds to determine the adequacy of fit, We used the following as evidence of good fit: comparative fit indix (CFI) $\geq 0.95$, root-mean-square error of approximation (RMSEA) $\leq 0.06$, and the standard root-mean-square residual (SRMR) $\leq 0.08$.
+To establish aceptable fit, we used CFI $\geq 0.90$, RMSEA $\leq 0.10$, and SRMR $\leq 0.10$ [@weston_brief_2006].

+>We evaluated the measurement model by following recommendations by Little et al. [@little_parcel_2002; @little_why_2013].
+Specifically,each latent variable was represented by each of the items on its subscale.
 Given that TradPed and SRPed had 5 and 4 items, respectively, we did not parcel items.
 The Centering variable with two levels (pre-centered, re-centered) was recoded as a dummy variable with 0, 1 coding.
 In the specification, its measurement error was fixed at zero.
 While all factor loadings were strong, statistically significant, and properly valanced, global fit statistics were mixed: $\chi^2(33)= 178.307, p < 0.001, CFI =  0.911, RMSEA = 0.119, 90CI[0.102, 0.137], SRMR = 0.060$.
 Factor loadings of each of the parcels are presented in Table 1.
 We proceeded to testing the strutural model with caution.

 Table 1